webforj/webforj-documentation/docs/advanced/browser-history.md

   System.out.println("History Length: " + historySize);
   ```

-- `getLocation()`: Returns the current URL path relative to the application's origin.
+- `getLocation()`: Returns the current URL path relative to the apps's origin.
 This method helps developers fetch the current path, which is useful for managing URL-based routing in single-page applications.

   ```java
   Optional<Location> location = history.getLocation();